 Coursework and Teaching

-All students are required to serve as a teaching assistant for two semesters in their first year.
+All students are required to teach for two semesters in their first year.

 2nd Year Oral & Written Exams